campbellcole/acad/README.md

 The **A**mber-**C**ast **A**rchive **D**aemon (acad) is a simple daemon that archives SoundCloud playlists.
 This tool will download every song in the playlists given to it and write `.m3u` playlist definitions for each playlist.
-The index automatically deduplicates songs and playlists, so if multiple playlists contain the same song, it will only be downloaded once.
+The index automatically deduplicates songs, so if multiple playlists contain the same song, it will only be downloaded once.
 The index is intended to be used as a music library for MPD (See [MPD Integration](#mpd-integration)).

 This tool also keeps track of changes in the playlist and will update the definitions and index accordingly.